Home >

 Warm Home Discount

 This £150 payment towards your energy costs is managed by participating energy suppliers.
-All schemes are closed for 2023 but some suppliers offer pre-registration, which helps to make sure you get any updates about them opening again.
-Some people may need to apply for this discount and you can do this through your energy supplier directly.
+Some suppliers offer pre-registration, which helps to make sure you get any updates about them opening again.
+Others require you to apply for this discount and you can do this through your energy supplier directly.

 Winter Heating Payment